docksal/docksal/docs/content/stack/images-versions.md

 ## Latest image version

-You may notice that there are two versions of the same, e.g.
+You may notice that there are two versions of the same, e.g.:

 ```
 docksal/nginx:1.15